vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

     .find()
 ```

+To get a Contact by lookup key, read [How do I learn more about the Contact lookup key vs ID?](/howto/howto-learn-more-contact-lookup-key.md)

 ## Including blank contacts

 The API allows you to specify if you want to include blank contacts or not,